All Local Authorities have a duty to improve the health of the population they serve.

 This notice describes how the Medway Public Health team may use your information to protect you and others during the coronavirus (COVID-19) epidemic.

-The Medway Public Health team uses patient information collected by health and social care services and national health bodies such as Public Health England to protect people in their area.
-This data is vital for researching, monitoring, tracking and managing the epidemic.
+The Medway Public Health team uses patient information collected by health and social care services and national health bodies, such as UK Health Security Agency (UKHSA), to protect people in the area.

 How your information is used in Public Health